Blockbuster (retailer): 2011–2015: Dish Network acquisition and store closures

-2011–2015: Michael Kelly era

 Keyes was replaced by Michael Kelly under the new title of Blockbuster's president.
 On August 31, 2011, the liquidators announced the closure of the remaining 253 Canadian stores and shutting of the entire Canadian unit.
 In September 2011, it was announced that Blockbuster and Dish Network would launch a new service called Blockbuster Movie Pass that would compete with Netflix.
 For $10 per month the members would have access to both a streaming service and movies and games-by-mail.
 The package was only available for subscribers of Dish Network's pay-TV service, and it eventually folded.